 BioTalent Canada News

-OTTAWA, December 6, 2016 – BioTalent Canada today announced the launch of the 2017 MAGNUS Catalyst Award for Top New Hire, which is now accepting nominations.
-The award, built upon the ‘Catalyst’ Award launched by BioTalent Canada last year, is sponsored by MAGNUS Personnel, and is an initiative to recognize the young employees who have contributed most significantly to their Canadian biotechnology employer in the past year.
-The winner will be announced in early Spring 2017, who will be awarded a $1,000 prize.
+OTTAWA, November 8, 2017 – BioTalent Canada today announced that the MAGNUS Catalyst Award for Top New Hire, is now accepting nominations for its 2018 award.
+The award, sponsored by MAGNUS Personnel, is an initiative to recognize the young employees who have contributed most significantly to their Canadian biotechnology employer in the past year.
+The winner will be announced in Spring 2018 and will be awarded a $1,000 prize.

-OTTAWA, October 4, 2016 – The average annual salaries and benefits for 34 of the most popular jobs within the Canadian bio-economy were published today by BioTalent Canada as part of its 2016-2017 National Compensation Guide.
-This annual report is a national review of job descriptions and experience, skills and education required to effectively function in the most popular roles in Canada’s biotech sector.
+OTTAWA, October 31, 2017 – Today, BioTalent Canada released its third annual National Compensation Guide, which provides the average annual salaries and benefits for 34 popular skills profiles within the Canadian bio-economy.
+The publication also includes a national review of job descriptions and the experience, skills and education required to effectively function in those roles.